 The first time I wrote on this topic was a couple of years ago.
 Since then I have found that there are always new ways of working with a Design Pro.
 I read and listen to what my peers are doing and, especially in today’s world of less discretionary cash and more universal access to (pretty much) anything that is sold, I am fascinated by the number of options available.

-This is one of my earliest blog posts with some changes...
-If you are considering working with any kind of Design professional, this information is important, and might make it easier to talk with Designers and evaluate what's expected in terms of payment.
-I sometimes wonder why some articles are read more than others.. this one's obvious.
+If you are considering working with any kind of Design Professional, this information is important, and might make it easier to talk with Designers and evaluate what's expected in terms of payment.
+I sometimes wonder why some posts are read more than others, but this one is obvious.

 When you shop you are usually buying a product (like a car or shoes or milk) or a service (like a dental hygienist, a CPA or a carpet cleaner).
 My profession is one of those times when you are usually buying both, and you MUST consider the professionalism and background of your "purchasing agent" because cutting corners here can absolutely ruin your project.

 REMINDER: There are two items that a furniture or department store may/will include in the cost of an item and an individual Design Professional likely won't: incoming freight from the factory and local delivery and installation from a receiving warehouse/mover.
 Distance and weight of the product are the real determining variables.
 Sometimes a percentage of the purchase price sets this amount.
 A large store may well include part or all of this because they ship many things at one time.

 1. Full/suggested retail - or "list" price.
 This is easy to explain, but you can only assume how much your Design Professional will earn.
 It's based on what the manufacturer suggests as a price for a store to charge.
 On an item tagged $100.00, the difference between the price purchased and the price you pay will usually be as little as 35.00 to 60.00.
 This wholesale cost varies per the agreement with each manufacturer and is tied into how much is purchased over time...